emartynov/NYTimesBrowser/README.md

 * `common-article` - common library to handle classes and functionality around articles
 * `common-article-search` - network library to search article
 * `lib-retrofit` - network library to setup general code fr networking
+* `feature-search` - android library that contains UI to do articles search

 # Dependencies
 * Use java8 source and target level